-If you find yourself asking, “Do I need a Commercial Driver’s License (CDL) to drive an RV?”, you’ve come to the right place.
-Whether or not you need a special RV license is a pretty common question when it comes to renting an RV.
+If you find yourself asking, “Do you need a CDL to drive an RV?” you’ve come to the right place.
+Whether or not you need a special license to drive an RV is a pretty common question when it comes to renting an RV.

 RV license requirements vary widely.
 For example, for Cruise America, the RVs you’ll be renting will be C Class or Truck Campers.
 To drive a Cruise C Class RV, you must possess a valid driver’s license — temporary licenses are not valid — and a major credit card.
 In addition, all drivers must be at least 21 years old and sign a Rental Agreement before the RV is rented.

 There are plenty of other RV license requirements to know about, such as the type of RV you’re driving and what state you’re traveling in.

 So, to answer the question, “Do I need a CDL to drive an RV?”, we broke down the requirements for certain classes of RVs and various state requirements below.

 Before we discuss the different types of special licenses you may need to operate your RV, let’s quickly review the types of RV class types.
 The primary types we’ll cover today include: